mtorromeo/kate-plugin-phpdoc/README.rst

 ''''''''''''
 This plugin is developed in python and requires the `Pâté plugin system <https://github.com/pag/pate>`_ for Kate to be installed.

-The PHP interpreted must also be present to allow for sourcecode parsing.
+The PHP interpreter must also be present to allow for sourcecode parsing.

 LICENSE
 '''''''